tomchapin/roku-search-launcher/Readme.md

 I'm happy to report that I'm successfully doing that now!

 Feel free to borrow this and use it however you like!

+## Requirements

+- Python 3+

+## Installation

+Copy the config.example.yaml file to a file called config.yaml and edit it so that it points at your Roku device on your network

+## Example Usage

+Note: These scripts are just examples, and you may need to edit the python files to adjust delay/sleep timings at different points and what not.

+You can also use them as reference for writing your own, more advanced scripts!

+#### Search for a title and launch it:

+    ./search_and_launch.py "StoryBots Super Songs"

+#### Search and launch, then press play (after a short delay):

+    ./search_and_launch_and_play.py "StoryBots Super Songs"

+#### Press a button on the remote:

+    ./key_press.py Play